lzwjava/lzwjava.github.io/_drafts/2025-07-27-basic-electronics-en.md

 audio: false
 lang: en
 layout: post
-title: Basic Electronics I Knew
+title: Basic Electronics I Know
 translated: false
 generated: false
 image: false
 ---

-I knew some basic electronics.
-The `V=IR` means that the voltage equals the current mulitply the resistor.
+I know some basic electronics.
+The formula `V=IR` means that voltage equals current multiplied by resistance.

-I recently learn stuff like rectifier.
-What rectifier do is turning the Alternating current to direct current.
-Alternating current is good for transportation to reduce electricty loss.
+I recently learned about rectifiers.
+A rectifier converts Alternating Current (AC) to Direct Current (DC).
+Alternating Current is preferred for transportation to reduce electricity loss.

-the Q = I * r^2, means that as current is large , the Q will be generating a lot of heat.
+The formula Q = I * R^2 means that as current increases, Q will generate a lot of heat.

-So why we would have encoder and decoder.
-Encoder is turning the mulitple input to one input.
-Decoder is turning one input to multiple output.
+So, why do we have encoders and decoders?
+An encoder converts multiple inputs into a single output.
+A decoder converts a single input into multiple outputs.

-There is analog curcit and digital curcits.
-I read the stories about that and how people invented them.
+There are analog circuits and digital circuits.
+I have read stories about them and how people invented them.